MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-metric-alerts.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

 This article describes how to use Azure Insights for setting up metric alerts.

-For information about how to set up log alerts, see [](./setup-hci-system-alerts.md).
+For information about how to set up log alerts, see [Set up log alerts for Azure Stack HCI systems](./setup-hci-system-alerts.md).

 ## Prerequisites